itssachalhere/AdminDashboard/README.txt

-Please run using yarn
+Install yarn modules needed to run the app.
+-> "yarn" in terminal

+To start a dev server use command
--> yarn run dev
+-> "yarn run dev"